 - OFH lauds the supportive comments they hear from stakeholders; are all stakeholders kept fully informed of changes to OFH since they gave that support?
 Have you been?

-- In light of the “broad consent” question / debacle with the vaccine taskforce, what happens if the “informed consent” OFH collect turns out to be invalid?
+- In light of the “broad consent” question / debacle with the vaccine taskforce, what happens if the “informed consent” that OFH collects turns out to be invalid?

 - What possibilities has OFH discussed for expanding data linkage to other areas of Government, such as DWP or DfE?
-Will an NHS body be expected to review all/any projects using NHS data?
+Will an NHS body be expected to review all or any projects using NHS data?

 - Given the approach being taken by OFH, what are the consequences for similar data linkage in the rest of Government and ADRUK/HDRUK?